cobaltgit/TSP-PPSSPP/configs/README.md

     * Right analog stick mapped to L/R. Used to rotate the camera
 * Me & My Katamari
     * Right analog stick mapped to face buttons.
 Used to control katamari
+* Ratchet & Clank: Size Matters
+    * Right analog stick mapped to L/R. Used to rotate the camera

 ## Games that use Vulkan backend